IUCN SSC experts urge for immediate action to find Saola before it’s too late

 Carolina Soto-Navarro, National Coordinator of IUCN SSC Saola Working Group Viet Nam

 “We urgently need to coordinate an unprecedented level of detection efforts, foster an open collaboration and bridge the gap between science and conservation if we are to save Saola from extinction.
-This also include bringing international expertise and learning lessons from positive experiences around the world on rescuing species from the brink of extinction before it is too late.”
+This also includes bringing international expertise and learning lessons from positive experiences around the world on rescuing species from the brink of extinction before it is too late.”

 James Burton, Chair of IUCN SSC Asian Wild Cattle Specialist Group